Quantum-Flytrap/quantumflytrap.com/content/posts/virtual-lab-updates-oct-2022.md

 ---
 slug: "virtual-lab-updates-oct-2022"
 title: "What's new in Virtual Lab - Oct 2022"
-description: "A lot!
+description: "We changed a lot!
 An interface redesign, indistinguishable particles, creation operators, element descriptions, and transition matrices.
 Enjoy!"
-date: 2022-10-19
+date: 2022-10-29
 ---

 Here is a new update for [Virtual Lab by Quantum Flytrap](https://lab.quantumflytrap.com/), which involves major user interface changes and new features.